m10ust/metaformers/README.md

 ----------------------------------------------------------------------------------------------

 Metaformers is an experimental AI orchestration stack designed to **set a conversation in motion and let it evolve**.
 Starting from a single **initial prompt** — the *seed question* — three models engage in a structured, iterative dialogue loop, building on each other’s outputs until entirely new insights and behaviors emerge.
+Much like a live peer-reviewed whitepaper if you seed prompt is about science.

 ---